laughingman77/video_list_csv/README.md

 Recursively create a CSV with details of all Movie and TV media in a directory.
 Useful for cataloguing archive disks.

-The script assumes separate archives for TV or Movie media, and automatically detects what kind of archive it is scanning and renders the appropriate columns.
+The script assumes these are separate archives for TV or Movie media, and automatically detects what kind of archive it is scanning and renders the appropriate archive list.

-You can define what columns you want to render as well as the column order in the settings file.
+You can define what columns you want to render and column order in the settings file.

-The result CVS also contains summary data of `Disk Space used` and `Disk Space free`.
+The result CVS also contains summary data of `Disk Size`, `Disk Space used` and `Disk Space free`.
 This allows you to see free disk space after your media centre's metadata is taken into account.

 ## Disclaimer